The Guide to Working Abroad in Brazil

-According to the Global Competitiveness Report published annually by the World Economic Forum, Brazil continues to improve its ranking, from 72nd position in 2007-2008 to 64th positions in 2008-2009 and 58th position in 2010-2011.
+According to the Global Competitiveness Report published annually by the World Economic Forum, Brazil continues to improve its ranking.
 This is in part due to better managed public finances and small policy changes that help Brazilian businesses become more competitive on a global scale.
 The ability to absorb new technologies, Brazil’s own innovative domestic business climate, and increasingly sophisticated financial markets has also contributed to the improved ranking.
 Another positive factor is Brazil’s large and growing domestic market, which is already the tenth largest in the world.

 Where Brazil ranks consistently low in the Global Competitiveness Report and other surveys is in education and the training of its work force.
 Brazil’s work force is characterized by a low level of education and specialization, and great regional differences.
-According to a recent New York Times article, the World Bank concluded in a 2008 report (“Knowledge and Innovation for Competitiveness in Brazil”) that Brazil’s current level of education is not sufficient in an era of global competition and that Brazil is likely to fall further behind.
+According to a recent New York Times article, the World Bank concluded in a 2008 report that Brazil’s current level of education is not sufficient in an era of global competition and that Brazil is likely to fall further behind.
 In the latest Global Competitiveness Report, Brazil only ranks 76th in tertiary education: only 25 % of the college-age population is enrolled in universities and colleges.
 In addition, the quality of math and science education remains low: Brazil ranks 117th out of 134 surveyed countries.
-President Lula began an ambitious education reform program in 2007, but it will be years before a significant improvement will be noticeable among high school graduates.
+President Lula began an ambitious education reform program, but it will be years before a significant improvement will be noticeable among high school graduates.

 Although the lack of a well-educated work force will dampen Brazil’s near-term growth potential, the ongoing demand for educated personnel offers opportunities for skilled foreign professionals interested in working in Brazil.
 As more American and multinational companies and organizations operate in Brazil, there is growth in the demand for American and international employees.
 Having professional skills that are in great demand and that are not commonly found are the best way to get a job offer from a company in Brazil.
 The most common jobs available to foreigners are upper management positions at multinational companies and a number of other fields that require special skills that are hard to find in Brazil, such as computer science and information technology.
 Brazil also has a shortage of scientists and engineers (Brazil ranks 57th in availability of scientists and engineers in the Global Competitiveness Report), which provides additional work opportunities for foreign experts.
 Unfortunately, Brazil does not have an occupational shortage lists (occupations that are in high demand) as many other countries do.
 Instead, the merit of a work permit for a foreigner is assessed by the labor department and the immigration authorities on an individual basis as needed, which is a quite bureaucratic and time-consuming process.